gasparian/lsh-search-go/README.md

 To create the search index, I'll use LSH (local sensetive hashing), with a distributed index (ideally).
 Finally, I want to avoid keep the index in-memory, so I need to use some on-disk key-value storage, with a some sort of LRU/MFU in-memory cache.
 Myabe the good choice can be [boltdb](https://github.com/boltdb/bolt).
-To keep a tree there, you can keep two buckets with `parentId -> Id` and `Id -> value` pairs.
-Investigation needed  here!
+To keep a tree there, you can keep two buckets with `parentId <-> Id` and `Id <-> value` pairs.
+Anyway investigation needed here!
 Here is a high-level diagram sketch of a whole service:
 <p align="center"> <img src="https://github.com/gasparian/visual-search-go/blob/master/imgs/random - images-search2.jpg" height="500" /> </p>